Love Tech? Subscribe for weekly updates of our best content!

 Firstly, you’ll notice a really annoying keyboard called TouchPal which you’ll want to disable straight away.
 But apart from this and the odd customisation (like wallpapers) the Vernee Mix 2 feels like regular old stock Android.

 The launcher isn’t locked, so you can customise to your heart’s content.
-The Vernee VOS only takes up 10GB’s of the 64GB storage which is fairly slimline.
-To give you a comparison… the Xiaomi Mi A1 which runs Google Android One Software had 58GB’s of storage taking up 6GB’s.
+The Vernee VOS takes up 10GB’s of the 64GB onboard storage which is fairly slimline.
+To give you a comparison… the Xiaomi Mi A1 which runs Google Android One Software had 58GB’s of storage taking up only 6GB’s.

 There are a few notable software additions missing from the Vernee Mix 2, like double-tap-to-wake, Android Nougat 7.1 updates and the latest security updates from Google.
-The last update is for August 2017.
+The last update is dated August 2017.

-Finally, you can switch the on-screen button layout and the smartphone is encrypted by default.
+Finally, you can switch the on-screen button layout and the Vernee Mix 2 is encrypted by default.

 Software features include: Not Rooted, DuraSpeed, 5 Fingerprint recognition, Smart Lock, SIM Management, LED Pulse Notification